Apple Custard Coffee Cake

 - In a bowl, combine the biscuit mix, 1/4 cup sugar, milk and vanilla.
 Stir in pecans.
 Pour into a greased 9-in. square baking dish.
 Toss apples with 1/4 cup sugar and 1/2 teaspoon of cinnamon.
 Sprinkle over batter.

 - In a bowl, combine eggs, cream and remaining sugar.
 Pour over the apples; sprinkle with remaining cinnamon.
-Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Serve warm.
 Refrigerate leftovers.
-Yield: 9 servings.